-We are nearing the end of the year and you know what that means…it’s time to assess and realign things for the New Year.
+It doesn’t need to be the end of the year to assess and realign things.
 Do you have a social media policy in place for your company?
 If so, how often do you review it?

 It’s a good business practice to regularly assess company assets.
 Public or private, a company’s market value or equity is based directly on the assets it retains.